modelbrouwers/modelbrouwers/README.rst

     $ bower install

 This will install all the necessary front-end dependencies.
-Additionally install `compass` for scss files compiling with::
+Additionally install ``compass`` for .scss files compiling with::

     $ gem install compass